-METALS-Copper touches 2-week high on hopes of partial trade deal
+METALS-Copper touches two-week high on hopes of partial trade deal

-* Zinc hits highest in more than 2 months
+* Zinc hits highest in more than two months

 By Eric Onstad

-LONDON, Oct 11 (Reuters) - Copper rose to the highest in more than two weeks on Friday as the market awaited further news about U.S.-Sino trade talks amid optimism about a partial deal.
+LONDON, Oct 11 (Reuters) - Copper rose to its highest in more than two weeks on Friday as the market awaited further news on U.S.-Sino trade talks amid optimism that a partial deal can be reached.

-Zinc climbed to the strongest in over two months on worries about shortages after a shutdown of a production facility in Namibia.
+Zinc climbed to its strongest in more than two months on worries about shortages after a shutdown of a production facility in Namibia.

-A Chinese state newspaper said on Friday that a “partial” trade deal would benefit China and the United States after the first day of trade talks in more than two months.
+A Chinese state newspaper on Friday said that a “partial” trade deal would benefit China and the United States after day one of the first trade talks in more than two months.

 “Until we get a definitive outcome, metals prices will drift, but I would expect to see quite a positive response (to any good news).
 A lot of bad news is priced into the market,” said Caroline Bain, chief commodities economist at Capital Economics in London.